 We have provided several maps for your use.
 Study them carefully before you go on the ride for the first time.
 It is very important that you have some understanding of the ride in order to enjoy the ride rather than being lost.
 We have provided three types of maps:

 – USDAFS Motor Vehicle Use Map

 – Topo maps of the area

-All of these maps are images and are downloadable to your smart phone or to your computer.
+All of these maps are images and are downloadable to your smartphone or to your computer.
 The Highlighted Trail map can be printed on an 8 ½ x 11 piece of paper to take with you.
 The Travel Maps and Topo Maps are large format and will not print that well on an 8 ½ x 11 paper.

-To download to your smart phone or device open the website on your device.
-Next open the trail package and then open the map on your device.
+To download to your smartphone or device open the website on your device.
+Next, open the trail package and then open the map on your device.
 Tap the screen and pick “Save Image” from the menu that comes up.
 The image is saved to your photos.

-To print from your computer, right click on the image.
+To print from your computer, right-click on the image.
 Click “Save Image as”.
 Select a file you want to save it in.
-Next go to the file you saved the image in and double click.
+Next, go to the file you saved the image in and double click.
 Your image should come up in a photo viewer of some kind.
 Follow the directions to print.

 (Click on Icon to See Map)

 If you have a GPS it can be very helpful to download a GPS Tracks file to help you know which way to go.
 This is in addition to the maps we have already provided.
 We have provided a Garmin GPS Tracks file for this ATV trail that you can download from this website to your computer and then to your Garmin GPS.
 Instructions on how to do this are listed below.
 Please Note: (These instructions are for a Garmin Montana 610 series.
-You will be loading this file in to Garmin BaseCamp.
-(If you have a different GPS please contact us at email@example.com .
+You will be loading this file into Garmin BaseCamp.
+(If you have a different GPS please contact us at firstname.lastname@example.org.
 We will make every effort possible to provide you with a file format for your brand of GPS.)

 How to Download this GPS Tracks File to Your Computer.